Officials Say FEMA Does Not Have Enough Funding to Last Hurricane Season

 FEMA personnel have been at work delivering meals, water, generators, and other supplies to survivors.
 But with the agency’s coffers about to run dry, President Joe Biden has suggested that he may request an emergency spending package to replenish its reserves.

-House Speaker Mike Johnson (R-La.) has given no indication that he intends to bring such a package up for a vote, though Congress recently allocated $20 billion for FEMA’s disaster relief efforts in a short-term spending bill to fund the government through Dec.
+House Speaker Mike Johnson (R-La.) has given no indication that he intends to bring such a package up for a vote, although Congress recently allocated $20 billion for FEMA’s disaster relief efforts in a short-term spending bill to fund the government through Dec.
 20.

 In April, FEMA allocated $640.9 million to state and local governments to offset the costs of the overwhelming surge of illegal immigrants flooding their communities.

-Those funds added to the $780 million FEMA awarded to affected communities last year through its Shelter and Services Program and its Emergency Food and Shelter Program.
+Those funds added to the $780 million that FEMA awarded to affected communities last year through its Shelter and Services Program and its Emergency Food and Shelter Program.

 “You’ve been through hell,” Biden told residents in Ray City, Georgia.
 “And I want you to know, I see you, I hear you, I agree with you, and I promise you, we have your back.”